a2stuff/a2d/MGTK.md

 ### Application Use

-_Notes specific to DeskTop Desk Accessories (DA) are included where usage notable differs._
+_Notes specific to DeskTop Desk Accessories (DA) are included where usage differs._

 #### Initialization